 As a double extortion group, Play follows a consistent modus operandi: infiltrating their victims’ networks, moving laterally to access sensitive data, exfiltrating the data, and subsequently encrypting the victim’s files.
 They then issue a ransom demand, accompanied by the threat of publishing the stolen data—a tactic known as double extortion—if their demands are not met.
 As of May 11th, 2023, Play had already released 5 gigabytes of data stolen from Lowell.
 According to Play’s website on the darkweb, this data includes “private and personal confidential data, finance, taxes, clients, and employee information.”
 This release is intended to be a warning shot to demonstrate that Play in fact has the data and is prepared to release if the victim does not participate.

 It is common for ransomware victims to ask for assistance only after falling victim to an attack, which is not an effective approach.
 Organizations need to take a proactive approach to safeguard themselves before they are targeted.
 One of the most effective methods of defense is to subject your organization to penetration testing that specifically utilizes TTPs that match the capabilities of those employed by the threat actors.
 This approach, known as Realistic Threat Penetration Testing, offers significant advantages.
-The following provides a high-level overview of how we might incorporate Play’s known TTPs into a Realistic Threat Penetration Test.
+The following provides a high-level overview of how we might incorporate Play’s known TTPs into a Realistic Threat Penetration Test to facilitate effective ransomware protection.

 Initial Access